baselime/docs/oac/cdk/quick-start.md

 ---

 Observability is a first class citizen of your infrastructure with Baselime.
-You can use the [AWS CDK](https://aws.amazon.com/cdk/) to define your observability configurations in Baselime.
+You can use the [AWS CDK](https://aws.amazon.com/cdk/) to define and automate your observability configurations in Baselime.

 ![](../../assets/images/logos/cdk.png)